wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

 Alert category where the results needs to be filtered with.
-Category needs to be one the 'TRAFFIC', 'LATENCY' values.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
+Category needs to be one the <code>TRAFFIC</code>, <code>LATENCY</code>
+values.

 </td>
 </tr>